-To be included on the Eligible Training Provider List (ETPL), providers must submit an electronic application to the local board for their approval.
+To be included on the Eligible Training Provider List (ETPL), providers must submit an electronic application to the Western board for their approval.
 The providers and accepted training they offer are screened annually based upon the occupation demand list agreed upon by the state and Western's board annually.
 The board will continually seek out training providers and programs based upon sector partnership recommendations as these partnerships are established.
-The board and system partners will also work one-on-one with companies seeking specialized training to grow in the region.
-The board is procuring services from Maher and Maher to assist in developing Sector Partnerships with demand industries/occupations.
-It is also procuring services, which can provide data, and analysis information that is more current on a county-by-county basis.
-This information will be processed and compared to the educational institutions in the region to evaluate future needs in training and services to meet demand of sector partners.
+The board and system partners will also work one-on-one with companies seeking specialized training to grow in the Western area.
+The board utilizes State sponsored data and reviews the annual reports provided by the State LMI department.
+The board has discussed procuring services, which can provide data, and analysis information that is more current on a county-by-county basis.
+This information will be processed and compared to the educational institutions in the Western area to evaluate future needs in training and services to meet demand of sector partners.